neflor1n/CoutryList/README.md

 A simple C++ application that fetches data from the REST Countries API and generates an HTML page displaying information about different countries with search functionality.

+## Viewing the result via regular html

+To view the result of cpp generation, you need to go to the build folder, which contains the countries.html file

 ## Features

 - Fetches country data from [REST Countries API](https://restcountries.com/v3.1/all)